classicpauldev/bulk-mail-sender-tkinter/README.md

 # Disclaimer

-Use responsibly, as i shall not be held responsible for any misuse of this program.
+Use responsibly, as i will not be held accountable for any misuse of this program.